 21. Intel’s tuition assistance program offers 100% reimbursement.

 Technology giant Intel provides its own in-house training organization called “Intel University” that offers over 7,000 courses to help foster workers’ career goals.
 Employees may also qualify for financial assistance for work-related courses outside of Intel as well.

-Their tuition assistance program offers 100% of reimbursable costs ($50,000/program with no annual limit) including tuition, books and certain fees.
+Intel’s tuition assistance program offers 100% of reimbursable costs ($50,000/program with no annual limit) including tuition, books, and certain fees.